CS3250-Team5/aviation-accident-map/README.md

 - `docker pull beavelar/user-page`
 - `docker pull beavelar/admin-page`
 - `docker pull node`
-- After the images fully pulled, run the following commands
+- After the images fully pulled, run the following commands in the desired folder of the page you want to open up
 ```
   docker run -it \
   -v ${PWD}:/usr/src/app \